 We ended our visit with a walk through the hotel's beautiful gardens.

 The gardens at The Grand are filled with perennials and annuals, and are at their peak during the late spring and summer; but even in fall, there were things in bloom.
 Look out for the “Secret Garden,” and the little walking labyrinth too.

 Pro tip: The Grand Hotel technically has a dress code, especially in the evenings.
 If you're visiting for a meal or just to look around after 6 p.m., note that men are supposed to be in a jacket and tie, and ladies should wear skirts or dresses.
 (Yes, this is real, and it's posted at various points before you enter the hotel.)
 During the day, though, the dress code is casual.

-In more “normal” times, I would have insisted we book Afternoon Tea at The Grand.
-Tea is served from 3:30-5 p.m. in the red and green Parlor looking out at the porch, and costs $59 per person.
-(I have a thing about unique afternoon teas, what can I say?)
+If you're feeling fancy, you can book Afternoon Tea at The Grand for a late lunch.
+Tea is served from 3:30-5 p.m. in the red and green Parlor looking out at the porch, and costs $65 per person.

 This casual restaurant is situated at the first tee of The Jewel, The Grand's own golf course.
 You'll find mostly soups, salads, and sandwiches here, which is perfect for a lunch break.